This post shows you the best herbs to grow for tea!

 Not only do you get to enjoy organic ingredients, but you also cultivate a deeper relationship with the plants and their natural healing gifts.

-Here are 12 Best Herbs to Grow for Tea for Healing
+The 12 Best Herbs to Grow for Tea to Heal Mind and Spirit

 1. Chamomile (Matricaria chamomilla)

-This is my all-time favorite go-to tea for stress.
+This is my all-time favorite go-to tea to relax.
 Chamomile is known for its gentle, calming effect.

 This delicate flower also aids digestion and supports a healthy immune system.